 Why Doesn’t Google Analytics 4 Show Bounce Rate?

-Although many website owners and marketers have historically used the bounce rate metric as a measure of success, it does come with some flaws.
-That’s why, instead of bounce rate, Google Analytics reports show engagement metrics, which give you a better idea of how your pages and content are really performing.
+Although many website owners and marketers have historically used bounce rate as a measure of success, it does have some flaws.
+That’s why, instead of bounce rate, Google Analytics 4 reports show engagement metrics, which give you a better idea of how your pages and content are really performing.

 That said, although bounce rate isn’t a main metric in Google Analytics, you can still access it.

-For instance, let’s say you have a long, well-written piece of content that dives into a subject and answers questions.
-If a visitor landed on your page, spent 5 minutes reading through the whole thing, then left, that would be counted as a bounce.
+For instance, let’s say you have a long, well-written piece of cornerstone content that dives deep into a subject and answers questions.
+If a visitor lands on your page, spends 5 minutes reading through the whole thing, and then leaves, that would be counted as a bounce.

 Where to Find Bounce Rate in Google Analytics 4

-Although bounce rate isn’t a metric in any of the standard Google Analytics reports, you can find it in a couple of different ways.
+Although bounce rate isn’t a metric in any of the standard Google Analytics reports, you can actually add it back into your reports.

-Before we dive into our tutorial, though, note that bounce rate in Google Analytics now counts sessions lasting longer than 10 seconds as engaged.
-So, if you’re used to tracking your bounce rate in an older Google Analytics version, there will be sessions that are not counted as bounces, but they may have been previously.
+Before we dive into our tutorial, though, note that bounce rate in Google Analytics 4 is calculated differently than it was in Universal Analytics.
+So, if you’re used to tracking your bounce rate in an older Google Analytics version, there will be sessions that are not counted as bounces that would have been previously.

-Add Bounce Rate to Pages and Screens Report
+How to Add Bounce Rate to the Pages and Screens Report

 Step 1: To add bounce rate, navigate to Engagement » Pages and screens: